 - Create a Slideshow or Prepare an Alternative Presentation: Prepare a five to six minute oral presentation and be ready to answer questions the judges may ask.
 When presenting you will stand in front of a panel of three to four adults and a few peers who will also present when it is their turn.
 Support your speaking with a visual slideshow or other presentation of your key points.
 At a minimum include all of the following: your name, a little about you and the type of person you are, your career interest, a summary of your fieldwork with photos and lessons learned from it, how you will get trained, how you will finance your training, a few examples of your proficiency in 21st century skills including how those skills will help in your career, and at least one lesson learned from the Capstone experience.

 - Evaluate: Check your presentation against the Capstone Presentation Rubric.
 Make adjustments as necessary.

 - Practice and Revise: Rehearse your presentation with your presentation teacher.
 Make improvements as needed.

 - Schedule a Presentation: Once all items on your checklist required to present are complete contact whomever is coordinating the presentations to schedule a Capstone presentation.
 Give the coordinator a signed copy of your Introduction Letter to Panel Judges so the judges will have a chance to read it prior to your presentation.

 - Upload Artifacts: Once your presentation is complete, upload it and your field photos to the Capstone Artifacts class.
+The field photos should be uploaded as individual files.
+Do not put them in a Google doc.
 See the Capstone FAQ for the code.

 - Present: In order to present you need all your other checklist items completed, except for community service and the two performance tasks.
 On your presentation day follow the tips below to do your best.